Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/customers-delete.md

             {{header.authorization}}

 + Parameter
-    + customerId (string) - the customerId of the Customer to delete.
+    + contactId (string) - the contactId of the Contact to delete.

 + Response 200 (application/json)